Our Congregation’s History

 Rev. White retired in 2021, and the Rev. Sally B. White Center at 2900 Bridges St was dedicated in her honor.

-Also in 2021, UCF hired Rev. Michelle C. Ma as their interim minister.
+Also in 2021, UCF hired Rev. Micah C. Ma as their interim minister.
 Rev. Ma oversaw the completion of construction at 2900 Bridges Street and the move into the new space.
-For the next couple of years, she will guide UCF through reflection and self-examination as they envision the next chapter of their history and the next minister who will lead them there.
+For the next couple of years, they will guide UCF through reflection and self-examination as they envision the next chapter of their history and the next minister who will lead them there.

 The congregation met for the first time in the new building at 2900 Bridges Street on May 8, 2022.